Medically reviewed by Dr. Golsa Gholampour, MD. Last updated April 2026.

 • Stop the medication immediately and contact your prescriber the same day

-• Do not panic.
-An unintentional exposure early in pregnancy does not automatically mean harm to the baby.
+• Try not to panic.
+An unintentional exposure early in pregnancy does not necessarily mean there will be harm to the baby.
 The animal studies showing adverse effects used doses at or above the maximum human dose given throughout pregnancy.

 • Your provider will assess the situation based on which medication you were taking, the dose, how far along you are, and the duration of exposure